 After this panoramic, you will be ready to return to the car and take the road towards Purchena-Tíjola, looking for the so-called “Barriada de Cela”, where you enter the spring of thermal waters.
 The waters emerge naturally with a constant flow of 42 liters per second and a temperature that is maintained at different times of the year between 22 and 24 degrees Celsius.

 The waters of the Balsa de Cela have medicinal properties for different types of diseases.
-The reservoir-shaped reservoir formed at birth known as Balsa de Cela belongs half to the municipality of Lúcar and the other half to Tíjola.
+The reservoir formed at birth known as Balsa de Cela belongs half to the municipality of Lúcar and the other half to Tíjola.
 It has dimensions of 50 × 50 m and a depth ranging from 50 cm to 2 m.
 It has been subject to several improvements and extensions.

 Next to the Balsa de Cela, there are several places to eat: Caseta Tia Matilde.

 After lunch, we will go up to the town of Lucar where we will make a short tour of its steep streets to lower the food.
-There are two viewpoints in the upper part: one is the viewpoint of Lucar, is in the upper part (north) and dominates the whole town; the other, is the viewpoint of Santa and is at the opposite end where you access the road not far from City Hall.
+There are two lookouts in the upper part: one is the viewpoint of Lucar, is in the upper part (north) and dominates the whole town; the other, is the viewpoint of Santa and is at the opposite end where you access the road not far from City Hall.

 Lucar gateway map